C H U R C H R E F O R M S E R I E S

-Divorce is a violent act that tears apart the union of male and female who are made in the dual image of the one God.
-Divorcing one’s spouse is tantamount to severing God the Father from God the Son.
+Divorce is a terrible act that does violence to the union of male and female, who are both made in the dual image of the one God.
+Divorcing one’s spouse is tantamount to trying to sever God the Father from God the Son.

 ” ‘The man who hates and divorces his wife,’ says the Lord God, ‘does violence to the one he should protect,’ says the LORD Almighty.”
 Malachi 2:16

-A man who has many wives becomes one flesh with each woman he marries, and if he were to divorce any one of them (except it be for fornication on her part), it would be a violent and hateful act equivalent to ripping that one flesh apart.
+A man who has many wives becomes one flesh with each woman he marries, and if he were to divorce any one of them (except it be for fornication on her part), it would be a violent and hateful act equivalent to trying to rip that one flesh apart.

 “And I say unto you, Whosoever shall put away his wife, except [it be] for fornication, and shall marry another, committeth adultery: and whosoever marrieth her which is put away doth commit adultery.”
 Matthew 19:9

-In God’s eyes divorce in general causes one to forfeit the privilege of marrying again (Please see Of Fornication, Divorce and Adultery for a detailed explanation of the laws, and for when one can remarry).
-After all, whether one has one wife or many, divorce belittles the seriousness that God imbued the marital contract with.
+In God’s eyes, divorce in general causes one to forfeit the privilege of marrying again (Please see Of Fornication, Divorce and Adultery for a detailed explanation of the laws, and for when one can remarry).
+After all, whether one has one wife or many, divorce belittles the seriousness that God imbued the marital covenant with.